onalius/tanzolang-core/docs/cli.md

-# Tanzo CLI
+# TanzoLang CLI Tool

-The `tanzo-cli` is a command-line interface for working with TanzoLang profiles.
-It provides utilities for validating, simulating, and exporting profiles.
+The TanzoLang CLI tool provides command-line utilities for working with TanzoLang profiles.

 ## Installation

-The CLI is installed automatically when you install the `tanzo-schema` Python package:
+The CLI tool is included with the TanzoLang Python SDK.
+You can install it using pip:

 ```bash
 pip install tanzo-schema